107 more people recover from COVID-19, pneumonia in Kyrgyzstan

 At least 107 more people have recovered from COVID-19 and community-acquired pneumonia in Kyrgyzstan.
 The Head of the Public Health Department, Ainura Akmatova, announced at a briefing.

-According to her, 47 people have recovered in Bishkek, 1 — in Osh city, 4 — in Chui region, 4 — in Osh region, 6 — in Talas region, 5 — in Issyk-Kul region, 14 — in Jalal-Abad region and 26 — in Batken region.
+According to her, 52 people have recovered in Bishkek, 4 — in Chui region, 9 — in Osh region, 1 — in Talas region, 12 — in Issyk-Kul region, 1 — in Naryn region, 12 — in Jalal-Abad region and 16 — in Batken region.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.